javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

     alert( isNaN("str") ); // true
     ```

     But do we need the function?
 Can we just use the comparison `=== NaN`?
-Funny, but no. The value `NaN` is unique in that it does not equal anything including itself:
+Sorry, but no. The value `NaN` is unique in that it does not equal anything including itself:

     ```js run
     alert( NaN === NaN ); // false